 Not only are there no margin calls with property – unless you have reason to remortgage, you don’t even need to know what your house is worth.

 Compare that to shares.
-If you buy ARM shares this morning, by lunchtime you’ll know if you’re in profit or not.
+If you buy Tesco shares this morning, by lunchtime you’ll know if you’re in profit or not.
 By next Tuesday you might have been scared out of your investment, or else tempted to sell for a quick gain.

 7. Property is illiquid